Apollinaris of Ravenna: Veneration

 His movement quickly spread beyond the city limits.
-Popes Simmachus (498-514) and Honorius I (625-638) encouraged its spread to Rome, while the Frankish king Clovis dedicated a church to Apollinaris near Dijon.
+Popes Simmachus (498–514) and Honorius I (625–638) encouraged its spread to Rome, while the Frankish king Clovis dedicated a church to Apollinaris near Dijon.
 In Germany it probably spread thanks to the Benedictine and Camaldolese monasteries.
 A church was also dedicated to him in Bologna in the area of the Palazzo del Podestà, but was demolished in 1250.

 Feast day

-In the Tridentine Calendar his feast day is July 23, the day he is alleged to have been martyred.
+In the Tridentine calendar his feast day is 23 July, the day he is alleged to have been martyred, and his feast is ranked as a lesser Double.
 The present General Roman Calendar devotes this day to Saint Bridget of Sweden, since it is also the day she died and she is now better known in the West than Saint Apollinaris, being one of the patron saints of Europe.
 Owing to the limited importance of Saint Apollinaris' feast worldwide, his liturgical celebration was in 1969 removed from the General Roman Calendar, but not from the Roman Martyrology, the official list of saints.
-His memorial was restored to the General Roman Calendar in the 2002 edition of the Roman Missal, with the date of celebration changed to July 20, the nearest day not taken up with other celebrations.
-The Roman Martyrology mentions Saint Apollinaris both on July 20 (with the above-quoted text) and also more briefly on July 23.
+His memorial was restored to the General Roman Calendar in the 2002 edition of the Roman Missal, with the date of celebration changed to 20 July, the nearest day not taken up with other celebrations.
+The Roman Martyrology mentions Saint Apollinaris both on 20 July (with the above-quoted text) and also more briefly on 23 July.

 Relics

 His relics were held at the Basilica of Sant'Apollinare in Classe, on the traditional site of his martyrdom.
 In 856, they were transferred to the Basilica of Sant'Apollinare Nuovo in Ravenna because of the threat posed by frequent pirate raids along the Adriatic coast.
 There are also relics of Apollinaris at (St. Lambertus (Düsseldorf)).
 Additional relics are housed at the Apollinariskirche, Remagen.

-There are churches dedicated to him in Aachen, and Burtscheid and in Germany, where his veneration was probably spread by Benedictine monks.
+There are churches dedicated to him in Aachen, and Burtscheid in Germany, where his veneration was probably spread by Benedictine monks.
 The Frankish king Clovis built a church dedicated to him in Dijon, and another dedicated to Saint Apollinaris also existed in Bologna, but was destroyed in 1250.
 Bořivoj II, Duke of Bohemia, founded a church with a collegiate chapter dedicated to Saint Apollinaris in Sadská (then an important centre of the Czech state) in 1117/1118.
 On behalf of Charles IV, Holy Roman Emperor, the chapter was later transferred from Sadská to recently founded New Town of Prague in 1362 and another church of St Apollinaris built there.
 Both of these churches in Bohemia stand to the present time.
 In 1957, a church venerating St. Apollinaris was founded in Napa, California.

 Patronage

 Apollinaris is the patron saint of Ravenna, and Emilia-Romagna.
+He is also the patron saint of Düsseldorf, Germany.
 A noted miracle worker, Saint Apollinaris is considered especially effective against gout, venereal disease and epilepsy.

 Iconography

-Saint Apollinarus is represented with a pastoral staff, palm, and pallium.
-The story of Saint Apollinaris is told in stained glass in the Cathédrale Saint-Pierre-et-Saint-Paul de Troyes.
+Saint Apollinaris is represented with a pastoral staff, palm, and pallium.
+The story of Saint Apollinaris is told in stained glass in the Troyes Cathedral.